Mad Max (film): Casting

 George Miller considered casting an American actor to "get the film seen as widely as possible" and even travelled to Los Angeles, but eventually opted to not do so as "the whole budget would be taken up by a so-called American name."
 Instead, the cast deliberately featured lesser-known actors, so they did not carry past associations with them.
 Miller's first choice for the role of Max was the Irish-born James Healey, who at the time worked at a Melbourne abattoir and was seeking a new acting job.
 Upon reading the script, Healey declined, finding the meager, terse dialogue unappealing.

 Casting director Mitch Mathews invited a class of recent National Institute of Dramatic Art graduates to audition for Mad Max, specifically asking a NIDA teacher for "spunky young guys".
 Among these actors was American-born Mel Gibson, whose audition impressed Miller and Matthews and earned him the role of Max.
 An apocryphal tale stated that Gibson went to auditions with a beat-up face following a fight, but this has been denied by both Matthews and Miller.
 Gibson's friend and classmate Steve Bisley, who had worked with him in his only previous screen role, 1976's Summer City, was cast as Max's partner Jim Goose.
 A classmate of both, Judy Davis, has been said to have auditioned and been passed over, but Miller has declared she was only in Matthews' studio to accompany Gibson and Bisley.

-Most of the biker gang extras were members of actual Australian outlaw motorcycle clubs and rode their own motorcycles in the film.
+Most of the biker gang extras were members of actual Australian motorcycle clubs and rode their own motorcycles in the film.
 They were even forced to ride the motorcycles from their residence in Sydney to the shooting locations in Melbourne because the budget did not allow for aerial transport.
 Three of the main cast members (Hugh Keays-Byrne, Roger Ward and Vincent Gil) had previously appeared in Stone, a 1974 film about biker gangs that is said to have inspired Miller.